 What are Transitioning Societies?

-The ongoing growth of the global middle class is a historical shift and almost 90% of the next billion entrants into the middle class will be in Asia1 .
+The ongoing growth of the global middle class is a historical shift and more than one billion will enter Global Middle Class by 2030 from Asia.
+1

 This significant demographic shift is likely to bring a consumption boom in the developing world, as consumption patterns likely move from fulfilling basic needs to more aspirational purchases.